-The Company has an existing contract with BCDA to develop, under a lease agreement a mall with an estimated gross leasable area of 152,000 sqm on a 9.8-hectare lot inside Fort Bonifacio.
+The Company has an existing contract with the Bases Conversion and Development Authority ("BCDA") to develop, under a lease agreement a mall with an estimated gross leasable area of 152,000 sqm on a 9.8-hectare lot inside Fort Bonifacio.
 The lease agreement covers 25 years, renewable for another 25 years subject to reappraisal of the lot at market value.
 The annual fixed lease rental amounts to ₱104.58 million while the variable rent ranges from 5% to 20% of gross revenues.
 Subsequently, the Company transferred its rights and obligations granted to or imposed under the lease agreement to SSECC, a subsidiary, in exchange for equity.

-On January 28, 2011, a notice was given to the Company for the ₱4.0 billion development of a 7.4-hectare lot at the University of the Philippines' Diliman East Campus, also known as the UP Integrated School, along Katipunan Avenue, Quezon City.
-The Company signed a 25-year lease contract for the property last June 22, 2011, with an option to renew for a 58,000 sqm another 25 years by mutual agreement.
+On January 28, 2011, a notice was given to the Company for the \$\mathbb{P}4.0\$ billion development of a 7.4-hectare lot at the University of the Philippines' Diliman East Campus, also known as the UP Integrated School, along Katipunan Avenue, Quezon City.
+The Company signed a 25-year lease contract for the property on June 22, 2011, with an option to renew for a 58,000 sqm another 25 years by mutual agreement.
 The project involves the construction of a retail establishment with 63,000 sqm of available gross leasable area and a combination of Headquarter-and-BPO- type buildings with an estimated 8,000 sqm of office space.